Many buyers take out business loans specifically to finance the acquisition of another business.

-If you’re a startup looking for a loan to buy a business, your choices will be more limited—however, you may find luck with lenders like CAN Capital or BlueVine who have flexible time in business requirements.
-This being said, though, these products will typically have higher interest rates and shorter terms.
+If you’re a startup looking for a loan to buy a business, your choices will be more limited; however, you may find luck with lenders like CAN Capital or BlueVine, which have flexible time in business requirements.
+These products will typically have higher interest rates and shorter terms.

 Seller financing essentially works as it sounds: instead of getting financing from the bank or another third-party lender, you’re getting a loan from the seller of the business itself.

 The seller takes part of the business’s purchase price in cash, and the remainder in the form of a promissory note that you, as the buyer, will pay back with interest over a period of time—typically three to five years.

 Seller financing is often used in conjunction with traditional commercial lending as the funds don’t usually cover the entire cost of buying a business.

 All in all, seller financing is a great option if you can’t qualify for other types of business acquisition loans, especially since rates and terms are typically competitive with other financing products.
 Of course, for this type of funding to be a viable option, the owner of the business you’re purchasing will have to be willing to offer it.

 If the majority of the purchase price for the business you’re acquiring is based on the value of the equipment being transferred, an equipment loan could be a great source of financing for your business acquisition.
 A small business equipment loan can be used for virtually any equipment need—from computers to production machinery, to vehicles, and more.